Cook meat & vegetables in flavorful broths at your table

 "For hot pot they are loyal to the Beaverton location of this Inner Mongolian chain — Ed says he doesn't know of another place that lives up to it and calls it probably the best you can get for Portland/Beaverton standards; he also notes that Jane always out-eats him in the all-you-can-eat format and still has room for boba afterward." - Brooke Jackson-Glidden

-"The Beaverton location of this Mongolian chain is likely one of the more expensive hot pot options in town, though the extensive buffet, range of broth options, built-in burners, and premium fillings easily explain the price tag.
-The golden cabbage marrow broth has a nice balance of heat and tang to it, though many seek out Happy Lamb for its distinctive tomato broth.
-The all-you-can-eat option is the move, though customers can also order fun options like house cilantro-beef meatballs, lamb belly, wagyu beef, and tiger prawns.
-Definitely spring for the added buffet-style sauce bar, which also includes desserts and appetizers." - Eater Staff
+"As the Beaverton outpost of a Mongolian chain, this place leans pricier but the extensive buffet, wide range of broth options, built-in burners, and premium fillings justify it — the golden cabbage marrow broth balances heat and tang nicely, while many diners seek out the chain’s distinctive tomato broth; the all-you-can-eat option is the move, and there are fun premium choices like house cilantro-beef meatballs, lamb belly, wagyu beef, and tiger prawns — definitely spring for the added buffet-style sauce bar, which also includes desserts and appetizers." - Eater Staff